spectrum-health-systems/AvatoolWebService/README.md

 These components, and the customization that they require, are detailed various documents in this repository.
 You'll know what needs to be changed, and what it needs to be changed to, as long as you follow the instructions.

 #### You'll need a place to host the Avatool Web Service
 You'll also need a location to host the Avatool Web Service.
-In our environment, the Avatool Web Service resides on a Microsoft Windows Server 2019 with IIS.
-I took some notes on [setting up IIS](https://github.com/spectrum-health-systems/Avatool-Web-Service/blob/master/doc/Setting-Up-IIS-10.md) (YMMV!) for the Avatool Web Service, if you decide to go that route.
+In our environment, the Avatool Web Service resides on a Microsoft Windows Server 2019 with IIS v10.
+I took some notes on [setting up IIS](https://github.com/spectrum-health-systems/AvatoolWebService/blob/master/doc/setting-up-iis.md) (YMMV!) for the Avatool Web Service, if you decide to go that route.

 You can also have Netsmart host your custom web services (for a fee), but the Avatool Web Service has not been tested in a hosted environment.